MangeshJ10603/AR_shop_App/README.md

 ## How quick can this technology be implemented ?
 Our solution can be instantly be brought to production with the existing shopping applications for different products.

-## What is the impact of this solution ?
-The impact of adding this feature will be huge, as we’ve now reduced the gap between our customers and the actual product.
-More and more people would be eager to try the product and ultimately increase the sales by a very large factor.

 ## Is the solution scalable ?
 The solution is highly scalable as it can be implemented with the existing shopping applications.